-Wings2 – offensive players who attempts to score goals and maintain possession in the offensive side of the court.
+Wings2 – offensive players attempts to score goals and maintain possession in the offensive side of the court.
 Centers 2 – these players move the length of the floor.
 They often initiate offensive attacks with good passing.
 Defenders 2 – assist the goalie in defending their goal.
 They may be responsible for starting offensive attack.
-Goalie 1 – responsible for keeping the puck out of the net.
+Goalie 1 – last line of defense - responsible for keeping the puck out of the net.

 1. Move into OPEN SPACE or an OPEN PASSING LANES if a teammate has the puck.
 2. Use a "TRIANGLE FORMATION" when trying to maneuver the puck around an opponent.
 3. Use a "Give-n-Go" when possible to beat an opponent.
 4. The most dangerous position on the court for attacking is right in front of the goal.
 5. Try to stay in support of teammates with the puck do not bunch up (chase the puck).
 6. Dribble to the opposite side of the defender, shield the ball (for instance: if the defender is on the right, dribble with the left hand to the left and if they are on the left, dribble to the right hand on the right).
 7. Use DIAGONAL or OVERLAPPING RUNS to get open.